DelusionalLogic/lolot/README.md

 Usage
 -----

-lolot is uses a simple syntax although it does have a few quirks due to lua limitations.
+lolot uses a simple syntax although it does have a few quirks due to lua limitations.

 The first step is as always to ```require``` the file: ```require "lolot"```